 - Aries Hotel & Spa: This is a wonderful 5-star hotel for affordable pricing.
-They offer wonderful service with great services.
-The hotel itself is built in the typical Zakopane style.
-With a great location just off of Krupowski street, if you’re looking for a proper mountain retreat, Aries is a wonderful choice.
+The hotel itself is built in the typical Zakopane style, with a great location just off of Krupowski street.
+If you’re looking for a proper mountain retreat, Aries is a wonderful choice.

 - Tatra Chalet: This small chalet is a wonderful choice to have a chalet experience while getting the distinct Zakopane feel.

 There are only a handful of ways to arrive in Zakopane.
 The bus was the easiest choice for us.
 Good news is the bus system in Poland is pretty reliable, cheap, and in general the best way to travel.

 Traveling around the country by train is also possible, but considering it’s only a two-hour bus ride from Krakow to Zakopane, we think it’s the best way to go.
 Majer Bus operates the bus route, and you can find the timetable here.

 Buses run regularly throughout the day, and tickets are about 19 zlotych.
 In peak summer, you may have to book a ticket ahead of time, but other times of the year the bus is unlikely to be sold out.

 - Plane: The nearest airport to Zakopane is John Paul II International Airport Kraków-Balice, 90 kilometers away.
 From the airport, you can take a taxi or a bus to Zakopane.